RachaNetwork/docs/terms-and-conditions_en.md

 ### 6.5.
 SHARE REDEMPTION

-Redemption consists of the formal request by the Partner to sell their shares, subject to the following conditions:
+The redemption process involves a formal request submitted by the Partner for the sale of their Shares, with each Share being individually subject to the following conditions:

 #### 6.5.1 Stages of Ownership and Evaluation